RebellionWebdesign/urban-food/TESTING.md

 ### TIME PICKER WORKS WITH MIN AND MAX TIMES, BUT DOES NOT DEACTIVATE THEM

 - The time picker on the bookings page is set to a min and max time.
 This works as expected, but for now the times which cannot be chosen arent deactivated.
 The user gets an notification about this.

+## FURTHER NOTES

+- Input validation is handled completely by Django.
+The forms used in the application are django ModelForms injected with the `form.as_p` tag.
+The only exception is the user change form.
+The form is directly copied from the source code and changed to have the relevant html tags and classes.